Dr Lisa Anderson MB ChB, BSc, MD, FRCP (pictured left)

 Consultant Cardiologist, Queen Alexandra Hospital, Portsmouth Hospitals NHS Trust, Portsmouth

 Dr Morton has a subspecialty expertise is in heart failure, devices and cardiac MRI, with research interests in cardiac MRI and heart failure.
 He has published over 35 peer-reviewed publications in these fields.
 His clinical research PhD was in cardiac MRI.

-Dr David Mulcahy MD FRCPI FESC (pictured right)
+Dr David Mulcahy MD FRCPI FESC (pictured left)